Nov 22 2021 Making Room For Each Other In Interfaith Families

 Meeting at the Space Where We Can Be Ourselves

 Our two religions do not have to be barriers.
-When we give each other room to be ourselves profound meetings can happen.
+When we give each other room to be ourselves, profound meetings can happen.

 For example, I recently had dinner with my grandson, Ziv.
 We talked about navigating Middle School and studying for his Bar Mitzvah.
-Ziv and I share a lot interests including the Marvel Universe and Greek myths.
+Ziv and I share a lot of interests including the Marvel Universe and Greek myths.
 He had just read a graphic novel about Achilles and the Trojan War.
 He was disgusted with the story of Achilles dragging Hector’s body around the walls of Troy.
 Why would he do that?

 We discussed the Ancient Greek code of honor.
-Honor, as Achilles understood it, not only depended on him winning, it also meant the loser had to be humiliated.
+Honor, as Achilles understood it, not only depended on him winning, but it also meant the loser had to be humiliated.

 I asked him what he was learning about Jewish values that were different from that.
 We talked about righteousness.
 What does it mean to be in right relationship with God, your neighbor, even your enemy?
 We also talked about which of these value systems seem to have the most influence on our culture today.
 We agreed that when people follow Achilles, they do pretty stupid things.
 When people follow Moses or Jesus, they make much better decisions.